-- 12.3.1 Be alert, competitors may attempt to gain advantages that are in contradiction of the rules, such as consuming alcohol or using a distance measuring device on unmarked rounds. - 12.3.2 Keep a look out for breaches of safety by competitors, spectators and animals.
-You may only need to stop a group from shooting but stop the shoot with your whistle if you have to (series of short blasts). - 12.3.3 Periodically check that shooting pegs have not been kicked out or changed. - 12.3.4 Make sure competitors wear their Back Numbers and that they are plainly visible at all times. - 12.3.5 Watch out for any bank ups of groups behind a particular group which may be very slow.
-If you have this situation use your own judgement to rectify it, then notify the Chair of Judges of your actions or contact the Chair of Judges of the situation and discuss what action to take.
+- 12.4.5 Keep a look out for breaches of safety by competitors, spectators, and animals.
+You may only need to stop a group from shooting but stop the shoot with your whistle if you have to (series of short blasts). - 12.4.6 Periodically check that shooting pegs have not been kicked out or changed. - 12.4.7 Make sure competitors wear their Back Numbers and that they are plainly visible at all times. - 12.4.8 Watch out for any bank ups of groups behind a particular group which may be very slow.
+If you have this situation, use your own judgement to rectify it, then notify the Chair of Judges of your actions or contact the Chair of Judges of the situation and discuss what action to take.